7abushahla/Muharaf-Writer-Identification/README.md

 - **Elias Abu Shabaki Collection**: Poems like the one on page `EAC_A_039_059r` were matched to online archives (e.g., [arabic-poetry.net](https://arabic-poetry.net/poem/88042-في-ربيع-الحياة-حلو-الخصال)) to confirm authorship.
 - **Salah Tizani Collection**: Scripts like `ST1A_197_01` were attributed to Tizani after verifying character names against known TV and theater productions (e.g., [Wikipedia](https://ar.wikipedia.org/wiki/أبو_سليم_الطبل_(مسلسل))).

-We also referred to the [Moise A. Khayrallah Center for Lebanese Diaspora Studies Archive](https://lebanesestudies.omeka.chass.ncsu.edu) for identifying pages and collections.
+We also referred to the [Moise A. Khayrallah Center for Lebanese Diaspora Studies Archive](https://lebanesestudies.omeka.chass.ncsu.edu) to find writers for the pages in the Muharaf Dataset, specifically for those included in collections provided by the Khayrallah Center.
 Using their advanced search by 'Identifier,' we retrieved many writer names, such as those in the Ellis Family collection.

 To facilitate line-level processing, we created a folder for each set of lines extracted from the page, named after the page image.
 All lines within the same folder are assumed to be written by the same author.